robbieswan/Family-History-App/README.md

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
+A list of websites that were helpful in this project:
 * [App Tutorial](https://developer.android.com/training/basics/firstapp/starting-activity)
 * [More Andriod Studio Resources](https://developer.android.com/codelabs)